iloveitaly/ics-to-datasette/README.md

 poetry run python run.py <ics_file_paths> --output=json
 ```

+### Getting Calendar Data From Google Calendar

+You can download your calendar data from Google Calendar by going to [Google Takeout](https://takeout.google.com/settings/takeout) and selecting the "Calendar" option.
+You can then extract the downloaded zip file and run the script on the extracted ICS files.

+Select `tgz` to avoid multiple archives from being created due to file size limits.

 ### Datasette

 You can use the `datasette` command to run a Datasette server with the generated SQLite database: